filakhtov/gentoo-use-docs/x11-base/xorg-server.md

 It is safe to disable the flag.

+### elogind
+This flag is incompatible with the `systemd` flag.
+Pull in the [sys-auth/elogind](../sys-auth/elogind.md) and other relevant packages as dependencies and pass the `--enable-systemd-logind` option to the configure flag.
+Enable integration with the elogind daemon to provide an ability to run Xorg from an unprivileged user and provide necessary access to various devices.

+This flag should be normally disabled, unless there is a need to use elogind with Xorg, for example when running the GNOME desktop environment without SystemD.

 ### ipv6
 Pass the `--enable-ipv6` option to the configure script.
 Enable support for the IPv6 protocol in the Xorg networking code, e.g. for the XDMCP (X Display Manager Control Protocol).